 View Campervan Rental Locations in Australia in a larger map

 Bogey Hole could be accessed via York Drive in Newcastle.
 It is a historic, leisure site that dates back 1819.
-The sought after pool (Bogey Hole) was cut from ocean rocks and specially constructed by convicts for the personal use of Commandant Morisset.
+The popular pool (Bogey Hole) was cut from ocean rocks and specially constructed by convicts for the personal use of Commandant Morisset.
 Both locals and tourists visit the site throughout summer.

-Hunter Wetlands Centre covers around forty-five hectares of wetlands and is home to over 250 species of wildlife within the city of Newcastle.
+Hunter Wetlands Centre Australia covers around forty-five hectares of wetlands and is home to over 250 species of wildlife within the city of Newcastle.
 The site is just ten minutes away from Newcastle’s CBD, and offers a range of activities such as animal viewing, barbecuing, bird watching, bushwalking and canoeing.

 King Edward Park is located at York Drive, Newcastle.
 It is a popular recreation reserve that was officially opened to the public in 1863.
 The park’s Victorian rotunda with an obelisk serving as a navigational marker is one of its more remarkable features.